-1 Introduction
+1. Introduction

-Despite continuous refinement over the past decades, estimates of the global carbon cycle still show large discrepancies between potential and observed carbon fluxes (Ballantyne et al., 2012; Schmitz et al., 2014).
-Soils contain more carbon than the atmosphere and above-ground vegetation together and play an important role for many of the recently adopted UN Sustainable Development Goals.
-Therefore, soil organic matter (SOM) modelling is key to understanding and predicting changes in global carbon cycling and soil fertility in a changing environment.
-SOM models can facilitate a better understanding of the factors that underlie the regulation of carbon cycling and the persistence of SOM.
-The predictive power of current global SOM models is, however, limited, as the majority rely on a relatively restricted set of input parameters such as climate, land use, vegetation, pedological characteristics and microbial biomass (Davidson and Janssens, 2006).
-Other parameters, such as the leaching of organic matter or soil erosion of organic matter, have been suggested for improving model predictions, and recent research has demonstrated what drastic effects, for example, living roots (Lindén et al., 2014) and soil fungi (Clemmensen et al., 2013) exert on SOM persistence.
-In an overview of the performance of SOM models, none of 11 tested models could predict global soil carbon accurately, nor were 26 regional models able to assess gross primary productivity across the USA and Canada (Luo et al., 2015).
+- 86 Despite continuous refinement over the past decades, estimates of the global carbon cycle still - 87 show large discrepancies between potential and observed carbon fluxes (Ballantyne et al., 2012; - 88 Schmitz et al., 2014).
+Soil organic matter (SOM) modelling is key to understand and predict - 89 changes in global carbon cycling and soil fertility in a changing environment.
+SOM models can - 90 facilitate a better understanding of the factors that underlie the regulation of carbon cycling and - 91 the persistence of SOM.
+The predictive power of current global SOM models is, however, - 92 limited, as the majority relies on a relatively restricted set of input parameters such as climate, - 93 land use, vegetation, pedological characteristics and microbial biomass (Davidson and Janssens, - 94 2006).
+In an overview on the performance of SOM models, none of 11 tested models could - 95 predict global soil carbon accurately, nor were 26 regional models able to assess gross primary

+127 128 productivity across the US and Canada (Luo et al., 2015).
 Some years ago Schmidt et al. (2011) proposed eight "key insights" to enrich model predictions on the persistence of SOM.
-However, they ignored a major component of SOM dynamics, soil fauna, which plays a fundamental role in most of the insights they propose (e.g. Fox et al., 2006; Jiménez et al., 2006; Osler and Sommerkorn, 2007; De Deyn et al., 2008; Wilkinson et al., 2009).
+However, they ignored a major component of SOM dynamics, soil fauna, which play a fundamental role in most of the insights they propose (e.g. Fox et al., 2006; Jimenez et al., 2006; Osler and Sommerkorn, 2007; De Deyn et al., 2008; Wilkinson et al., 2009).
 By moving through and reworking soil, feeding on living plant roots, detritus and all types of microorganisms growing on these, soil animals are intimately involved in every step of SOM turnover.
 Omission of soil fauna from SOM models will, therefore, hamper the potential predictive power of these models.

 In a review focusing mostly on large mammals, terrestrial herbivores and aquatic ecosystems, Schmitz et al. (2014) recently called for "animating the carbon cycle".
-Bardgett et al. (2013) argued that differential responses of various trophic groups of above-ground and below-ground organisms to global change can result in a decoupling of plant-soil interactions, with potentially irreversible consequences for carbon cycling.
-A correlative large-scale field study has suggested that including soil animal activities could help clarify discrepancies in existing carbon models (de Vries et al., 2013).
-Similar attempts to connect animal activity to carbon cycling have occurred in the past (e.g. Lavelle and Martin, 1992; Lavelle et al., 1998; Lavelle and Spain, 2006; Osler and Sommerkorn, 2007; Brussaard et al., 2007; Sanders et al., 2014), without any further change in the structure of carbon models.
+Bardgett et al. (2013) argued that differential responses of various trophic groups of aboveground and belowground organisms to global change can result in a decoupling of plant-soil interactions, with potentially irreversible consequences for carbon cycling.
+Other research has shown that including soil animal activities could help clarifying the discrepancies in existing carbon models, based on a large-scale correlative field study (de Vries et al., 2013).
+Similar attempts to connect animal activity to carbon cycling occurred in the past (e.g. Lavelle and Martin, 1992; Lavelle et al., 1998; Lavelle and Spain, 2006; Osler and Sommerkorn, 2007; Brussaard et al., 2007; Sanders et al., 2014), without any further change in the structure of carbon models.
 This was partly due to a lack of communication between modellers and experimenters, but also because the magnitude of animal effects on SOM dynamics remains poorly quantified (Schmitz et al., 2014).